-McIlroy six off pace but insists: 'I played well'
+'I played well,' says McIlroy as he trails by six

-Masters: Rory McIlroy six off pace after opening 73 but insists: 'I played well'
+Masters: Rory McIlroy six off pace after opening 73 but says he played well

 Last updated on .From the section Golf

-Rory McIlroy insisted he was "encouraged" by his Masters first round despite his late stumbles in a one-over-par 73 which left him six behind leader Im Sung-jae.
+Four-time major winner Rory McIlroy was "encouraged" by his opening round in the Masters despite late stumbles in a one-over 73 at Augusta that left him six shots behind leader Im Sung-jae.

-The former world number one is making his eighth attempt to achieve the career grand slam.
+The 32-year-old former world number one is making his eighth attempt to complete the career grand slam.

-"I don't really care where I'm at on the leaderboard, or it doesn't matter," said the Northern Irishman.
+"I don't really care where I'm at on the leaderboard, it doesn't matter," said the Northern Irishman.

 "I played well.
 I hit the ball great from tee to green for the most part."

-The four-time major winner moved to one under after a superb chip at the par-five second and while he bogeyed the next after missing the green, a run of seven straight pars was then followed by him holing a long birdie putt at the difficult 11th.
+He moved to one under after a superb chip at the par-five second and while he bogeyed the next after missing the green, a run of seven straight pars was then followed by him holing a long birdie putt at the difficult 11th.

-However, he suffered a three-putt bogey from around 20 feet at the 14th before another shot went as he missed the green on 16 and he needed to get up and down from sand at the last to prevent another stroke from being dropped.
+However a three-putt bogey from around 20 feet followed at the 14th before another stroke went as he missed the green on the short 16th.

+He needed to get up and down from sand at the last to prevent another dropped shot.

 'It was the worst I could have shot today'

-"I hit 12 fairways and 14 greens and just didn't really get a lot out of the round," added McIlroy, whose last major triumph came at the 2014 USPGA Championship.
+"I hit 12 fairways and 14 greens and just didn't really get a lot out of the round," added McIlroy, whose last major was the 2014 US PGA Championship.

-"I had a putt on 14 to go to 2-under for the day with the par-five to play, and I three-putt that and that sort of halted any momentum I had.
+"I had a putt on 14 to go to two under for the day with the par five to play, and I three-putt that and that sort of halted any momentum I had.

 "I feel like it was the worst I could have shot today."